Johannes Bernhardt: Biography

 After returning to Spain, he would be one of the founders of the Sociedad Hispano-Marroquí de Transportes (HISMA), a "ghost" company in charge of the trade and supply of German war material to the rebel forces.
 HISMA would later be included within the 'Sofindus' conglomerate, which continued to have great activity during the World War II.
 On one occasion Bernhardt intervened in the acquisition of a medical shipment of penicillin that the Allies had sent to Spain, and diverted it to Germany.
 Due to his economic activities, he would end up becoming one of the main Nazi agents in Spain.
 This led him to have a role that went beyond the merely economic.

-After the World War II, he managed to establish links with the Allied authorities and became an informant for Operation Safehaven.
+After World War II, he managed to establish links with the Allied authorities and became an informant for Operation Safehaven.
 Due to this, Allies granted him freedom of movement within Spain, and gave control over a number of companies whose resources amounted to 8 million pesetas.
 In April 1945, Bernhardt called a meeting at his house which resulted in the creation of Bernhardt's ratline which distributed aid to the Germans fleeing Allied prosecution.
 He funded the structures which secured the wellbeing of the right-wing extremists.

 Bernhardt also maintained close relations with Francisco Franco, who gave him a personal gift of 1.4 million pesetas once the civil war ended.
 In 1946, he was granted Spanish nationality.
-After the war, he unnoticed lived in Denia.
+After the war, he lived unnoticed in Denia.
 In 1947, he founded the production company Sagitario Films, in order to launder the millions of pesetas accumulated by his activities.